 Many of the recipes are accompanied by a full page, beautifully styled photo of the finished dish.
-The titles are written in Italian and English with measurements in US Customary and Metric.
+The titles are written in Italian and English.
+Measurements are listed in US Customary and Metric.
 Every recipe includes a headnote with background information, tips, ingredient ideas, cooking time, and serving size.

 Carbonara di Salmone Affumicato (Smoked Salmon Carbonara)